pepkit/looper/docs/pipeline-interface.md

   - `-C`: config_file (the pipeline config file specified in the project config file; or the default config file, if it exists)
   - `-P`: cores (the number of processing cores specified by the chosen resource package)
   - `-M`: mem (memory limit)
-- `resources` (recommended) A section outlining how much memory, CPU, and clock time to request, modulated by input file size If the `resources` section is missing, looper will only be able to run the pipeline locally (not submit it to a cluster resource manager).
+- `resources` (recommended): A section outlining how much memory, CPU, and clock time to request, modulated by input file size
+If the `resources` section is missing, looper will only be able to run the pipeline locally (not submit it to a cluster resource manager).
 If you provide a `resources` section, you must define at least 1 option named 'default' with `file_size: "0"`.
 Then, you define as many more resource "packages" or "bundles" as you want.
+- `outputs`: key-value pairs in which each key is a name for a kind of output file (or group of them) that a pipeline may produce, and the value is a template template for a path that will be populated by sample variables

 **More on `resources`**